manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex4_Retention_Tags_Policies.md

-# Module 5 - Lab 5 - Exercise 2 - Configure Retention Tags and Policies
+# Learning Path 4 - Lab 4 - Exercise 4 - Configure Retention Tags and Policies

 In this exercise, you will implement archiving with MRM retention tags.
 You will then configure retention tags and policies through two different ways - first, through the Exchange Admin Center, and second, through the Microsoft 365 Compliance Center.